How to Borrow Money From Cash App (And When You Shouldn’t)

 Does Cash App Borrow affect my credit score?

-No. According to Cash App’s terms, they do not report your loan or repayment activity to the major credit bureaus (Equifax, Experian, TransUnion).
+No. As of 2026, Cash App still does not report your loan or repayment activity to the major credit bureaus (Equifax, Experian, TransUnion).
 This means it won’t help you build credit, but a late payment also won’t directly lower your FICO score unless it’s sent to a collections agency.

 What happens if I don’t pay Cash App Borrow back?